alxlit/coffeescript-php/README.md

 matches the reference 100%, except for the occasional extra newline.
 Tons of `E_STRICT` problems.

-Work towards porting version 1.3.1. and making it `E_STRICT` is taking place on the master branch.
-It's not working yet.
+Work towards porting version 1.3.1 and making it `E_STRICT` is taking place on the master branch.

 ## Requirements